From the Perseus Project: http://www.perseus.tufts.edu/cgi-bin/ptext?lookup=Aristot.+Pol.+3.1287aAristotle, Politics

 [Because philosophers do philosophy, even if they cannot see into deeper waters, I want to note that just because a law (or mathematical formula) can be described, and the law works reliably to make predictions, philosophers do not agree on its ontological status.
 This is especially complicated for physicalists or materialists because 1) physical creation is supposed to exist solely as the result of random events; 2) the physical world, which is supposed to be all and only what exists, does not readily provide a substance in which the laws can be said to exist; and 3) given the mysterious nature of the existence of a law, how could such a thing have an effect on the material world, especially 4) since essences are in principle impossible.]

-1. To say that there are ends (telê) in nature is not to say that nature has a purpose.
+For example, here is an excerpt from a lecture on Aristotle’s explanatory principles that I found online.
+References to Aristotle’s texts are in the lecture notes.1.
+To say that there are ends (telê) in nature is not to say that nature has a purpose.
 Aristotle is not seeking some one answer to a question like “What is the purpose of nature?”
 Rather, he is seeking a single kind of explanation of the characteristics and behavior of natural objects.
 That is, plants and animals develop and reproduce in regular ways, the processes involved (even where not consciously aimed at or deliberated about) are all toward certain

 ends.